Appointment of guardian ad litem — Background information — Rights — Notification and inquiry — Appointment of attorney for child — Review.

 (iii) July 1, 2010, for a child who turned twelve years old before July 1, 2010.

-(c) The notification and inquiry is not required if the child has already been appointed counsel.
+(e) The notification and inquiry is not required if the child has already been appointed an attorney.

-(d) The department or supervising agency shall note in the child's individual service and safety plan, and the guardian ad litem shall note in his or her report to the court, that the child was notified of the right to request counsel and indicate the child's position regarding appointment of counsel.
+(f) The department or supervising agency shall note in the child's individual service and safety plan, and the guardian ad litem shall note in his or her report to the court, that the child was notified of the right to request an attorney and indicate the child's position regarding appointment of an attorney.

 (i) The date of the child's twelfth birthday;